eblot/pyftdi/pyftdi/README.rst

 regular basis on Linux hosts.

 As it contains no native code, it should work on any PyUSB_ and libusb_ supported platforms.
-However, Ms Windows is a seamless source of issues and is not supported.
+However, M$ Windows is a seamless source of issues and is not officially supported, although users have reported successful installation with Windows 7 for example.
 Your mileage may vary.

 Examples